NTI-Gymnasiet-Nacka/ett-vardagligt-problem-unikhex/README.md

 ## *How am i going to fix it*

-I am personlising it to make it so that it only sends notifications for breakfast and supper.
-I also wanted mine to only be able to send recipes for only ingredients that i currernly have.
+I am personalising my project to make it so that it only sends notifications for breakfast and supper.
+I also wanted mine to only be able to send both recipes and ingredients.

 ## *What it has to have*

 I'll try to integrate a notification system: Develop a notification system that sends reminders to the user's email or phone number.
-I could use third-party APIs like Twilio to send SMS notifications or email notifications.
+I could use third-party APIs like Twilio to send SMS notifications or email notifications.(I chose spooncular Api)

-Choose or input ingridients needed.

 ## *What woul be good to have*